Configuring Data Warehouse and Dashboards binding settings in Management API#

 workspace_single_mapping

 The numeric ID of the Dashboards workspace to map to.
 Required when workspace_mapping_type is 1.
 Only client-type workspaces are valid.
-See the Limitations section for how to obtain valid IDs.
+See Dashboards limitations for how to obtain valid IDs.

 workspace_mapping_column_name